jwiegley/johnwiegley/drafts/drafts.md

 something limitless in potential, and opening a door into amazing new vistas.

-Like many things, I think the attitudes of past religions toward certain subjects, such as prayer, fasting and chastity, has given us a framework for understanding these laws that is limited by the perspectives of the past.
+Like many things, I think the attitudes of past religions toward certain subjects, such as prayer, fasting and chastity, have given us a framework for understanding these things that is limited by the perspectives of the past.
 Just as the past religious doctors failed to understand the spiritual meaning of the prophecies of the Holy Books, they also abbreviated many other concepts such as heaven, hell, and soul, by relating these concepts primarily to physical realities or states of being.
 To them, the event of physical death is somehow the most significant spiritual event in one’s life; but why would